-7. Compensation for Co-Trustees
+6. Compensation for Co- Trustees

 Where there are multiple trustees, the combined compensation must be reasonable.
-In this regard, the Restatement provides: When there are two or more cotrustees, compensation that is fixed by statute or trust provision ordinarily is to be divided among them in accordance with the relative value of their services.
+In this regard, the Restatement provides:

+When there are two or more co-trustees, compensation that is fixed by statute or trust provision ordinarily is to be divided among them in accordance with the relative value of their services.
 Where the rule of reasonable compensation applies, see generally Comment c, and especially Comment c(1).

-In the aggregate, the reasonable fees for multiple trustees may be higher than for a single trustee, because the normal duty of each trustee to participate in all aspects of administration (see § 81, and cf. § 80) can be expected not only to result in some duplication of effort but also to contribute to the quality of administration.
-And see Comment c(1) on factors (time, etc.) skill. relevant to establishing the compensation of each of the co-trustees.
+In the aggregate, the reasonable fees for multiple trustees may be higher than for a single trustee, because the normal duty of each trustee to participate in all aspects of administration (see § 81, and cf. § 80) can be expected not only to result in some duplication of effort but also to contribute to the of administration. quality And see Comment c(1) on factors (time, skill, etc.) relevant to establishing the compensation of each of the co-trustees.